The completed SDSS-IV extended Baryon Oscillation Spectroscopic Survey: measurement of the growth rate of structure from the small-scale clustering of the luminous red galaxy sample: Robustness and systematic error checks

 We test the robustness of our model and analysis pipeline using a subhalo abundance matching (SHAM) mock generated from the Uchuu simulation.
 By using a SHAM mock rather than a HOD mock we remove the dependence on the specific galaxy-halo connection model used in our analysis, providing the best approximation to a model independent test.
 If our analysis is able to correctly recover the expected value of $\gamma_f=1$ for the SHAM mock then we can be confident it will be able to match the data, even if there are deviations from the specific functional form of the galaxy-halo connection model described in Sec.~\ref{sec:aemulus}.
 We use the $z=0.7$ slice of the simulation to construct a SHAM mock using the peak halo velocity, $V_{\rm peak}$, with a scatter of 0.2 dex, and a number density of $n=1\times10^{-4}$ in order to match the eBOSS LRG number density and redshift.

-The result of our fit to the SHAM mock is shown in Fig.~\ref{fig:sham-tp}, where we have only included the parameters which have the greatest impact on the $\gamma_f$ constraint.
+The result of our fit to the SHAM mock is shown in Fig.~\ref{fig:sham-tp}.
+The primary purpose of the Uchuu SHAM mock test is to assess the robustness of the cosmological parameter recovery using our HOD based emulator, so we have only included the parameters which have the greatest impact on the $\gamma_f$ constraint.
 The constraints on all of the cosmological parameters are in good agreement with the known values from the simulation, and the 1D marginalized constraint on $\gamma_f$ is $\gamma_f=0.964\pm0.049$, which agrees to within $1-\sigma$ with the known value of $\gamma_f=1$ for the mock.
+All well constrained HOD parameters converge within the training parameter space indicating that the emulator is able to accurately model the clustering of the mock, despite the mock being constructed using a different galaxy-halo connection.
 This result shows that are analysis pipeline and model provide robust constraints on the growth rate.